-I’m not sure what I love more about this Dairy-Free Coconut Acai recipe, its vibrant purple color or the rainbow unicorn bowl it got served in!
+I’m not sure what is better about this Dairy-Free Coconut Acai recipe, its vibrant purple color or its amazing superfood powers!

 Acai puree isn’t something I’ve used in the past, mostly because the brand I saw at the store had added ingredients like sugar and herbal ingredients I didn’t recognize.